JonGinty/cosmic-encounter-phase-tracker/README.md

 # cosmic-encounter-phase-tracker
-A simple tool to track which phase of the game "Cosmic Encounter" you are in
+Ever lose track of which phase you're in when playing Cosmic Encounter?
+Ever get annoyed when your friends start negotiating to win the game without even launching any ships or asking for allies?
+WELL THEN THIS IS THE TOOL FOR YOU!